Our Fees at Nurses Defence Service

 If you have a disability and would like us to make reaosmable adjustments to assist you in accessing our services, please contact us.

 Our barristers are English speaking.
 Some have other language skills.
 Where an interpreter is needed, please let us know.

-NDS/Barristers Chambers – Our staff
+Barristers Chambers – Our staff

 Our clerks will deal with day to day calls and administration of Chambers, and be responsible for billing.
 Our barristers will deal with the legal elements of your case.
 We often work with external lawyers as well, where a case requires it.
-NDS is a division of Trident Barristers Chambers.

 Nurses Defence Service